NVIDIA/MatX/docs_input/api/stats/hist/hist.rst

 hist
 ====

-Compute a histogram of input `a` with bounds specified by `upper` and `lower`
+Compute a histogram of input `a` with bounds specified by `upper` and `lower` and `num_levels` bins

 .. note::
    This function is currently not supported with host-based executors (CPU)

-.. doxygenfunction:: hist(const InputOperator &a, const typename InputOperator::value_type lower, const typename InputOperator::value_type upper)
+.. doxygenfunction:: hist(const InputOperator &a, const typename InputOperator::value_type lower, const typename InputOperator::value_type upper, int num_levels)

 Examples
 ~~~~~~~~